vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/10_The_Doctrine_of_Transmigration.md

 573

-next world of one who does not know a certain rite.1 The fear thus forms itself that in place of the desired immortality in the next world there will be renewed death, and many rites 2 are said to save from it, the Agnihotra, the Vişūvant, the Naciketas fire, the piling of the fire, the study of the Veda.
+next world of one who does not know a certain rite.1 The fear thus forms itself that in place of the desired immortality in the next world there will be renewed death, and many rites 2 are said to save from it, the Agnihotra, the Viṣūvant, the Naciketas fire, the piling of the fire, the study of the Veda.
 There can be no doubt that the repeated death is in the next world, not in this it is applied to the Fathers, and from those who are born after death to immortality are distinguished those who are born to die again.
 The idea of the death as being a birth in the next world is not at all rare, as in the passage of the Aitareya Upanisad above mentioned, and the conception that death might there be repeated is a very natural one.
 It remained only to transfer it to the present world and the effect of transmigration was reached.
 But though this step is taken in the Upaniṣads it is by no means universally to be found there: there is no clear reference in the Aitareya Aranyaka or Upanisad, and the Bṛhadaranyaka 5 has passages which quite clearly do not recognize it at all.

 7